amitsagargowda/Advanced-C-1/fork/README.md

 2. multiple_fork.c - <td><a href="https://github.com/abinashprabakar/Advanced-C/blob/main/fork/multiple_fork.c"> code </a></td>

-		In this program, it is explained about how many times a fork() system call is called.
+		In this program, it is explained that how many times a fork() system call is called.
 To know how many times a fork() is called we can find by mathematical formula **2^n**.
 Here there are 3 fork() system calls, so 2^n = 2^3 = 8 times the printf statement is executed.